10 Best Shahrukh Khan Movies That You Can’t Miss

 3. Dilwale Dulhania Le Jayenge

 DDLJ made what Sharukh Khan is today.
-He stole every hearts with his charming and cheeky performance.
-Kajol and Shahrukh Khan’s chemistry was widely appreciated and even after 25 years of the film, they are still an iconic on-screen couple that fans audience look up to.
+He stole every heart with his charming and cheeky performance.
+Kajol and Shahrukh Khan’s chemistry was widely appreciated and even after 25 years of the film, they are still an iconic on-screen couple that fans audiences look up to.
 The dialogues, the scenes, the dresses… everything about the film is iconic.
 No honest Bollywood fan can ever miss out on this gem.

 4. Dear Zindagi

 Though the film was more about Kiara and her mental illness, Dr.Jug made the whole film the way it is.
 It is impossible to imagine someone other than Shahrukh Khan as Dr.Jug.
 Shahrukh plays a charming therapist in his mid-40s who helps Kiara overcome her childhood trauma.
 Unlike other therapists, Dr.Jug has a really casual and friendly approach in interacting with his patients and that is what makes him an instant crush.

 To all those who doubt whether Shahrukh Khan can expand his scope beyond “romantic-hero”, go watch My Name is Khan to see his range as an actor.
 Rizwan Khan (Shahrukh Khan’s character) is an autistic Muslim Indian man who gets involved in certain crimes in San Fransisco.
 Again paired with his most lovable on-screen lady Kajol, Shahrukh delivers a spectacular performance and wins all our hearts.
 The level of perfection with which he plays his autistic character deserves a special mention.